 I’ve found that simply clapping while saying a word helps a child segment a word into syllables.
-Children always like to start with their own names and names of their friends.
+Children always like to start with their own names and the names of their friends.
 The word table would get two claps- ta ble.

 Here are segmenting activities to try.

 Play a game of picky puppet.
 You will need a simple sock puppet and some picture cards.
 Picky puppet only likes things that begin with a sound it chooses.
 For example, if picky puppet likes cookies, then it will only want the child to select picture cards that begin with /c/.